 Join one of our volunteers to hear the history of the Arboretum, participate in an act of Remembrance and to observe a moving two-minute silence.
 It is appreciated if visitors are seated by 10.50am in the Chapel for the consideration of others.
-Due to social distancing measures this talk is currently replaced with a pre-recorded film.
-Millennium Chapel – Free
+Millennium Chapel – 11am - Free

 Join one of our expert volunteer guides on a walk to discover the stories behind some of our memorials.